CVIR/TCL/README.md

  `flip`: whether to use horizontal flip in transforms or not

-### Creating Dataset
-The `root_dataset.yaml` must contains the root folder of the particular dataset.
-Each dataset folder must contains two sub-folders.
-- Frames: This sub-folder contains the extracted Frames of the videos from the dataset.
-To extract frames from videos, Please refer to [TSM](https://github.com/mit-han-lab/temporal-shift-module#data-preparation)
-- data: This sub-folder contains the training,validation split files along with the file containing the list of all the classes of the videos.These names should be consistent with `ops/dataset_config.py`.
-Samples files are provided in the dataset folder.

 ### Training TCL
 - For running `x%` labeled data scenario, it expects to have a folder named `Run_x` where all the labeled and unlabeled data will be split as per the input seed.
 - All the models and logs will be stored inside a sub folder of checkpoints directory.
 A different subfolder will be created on each execution.